jasonsatran/sqlrun/README.md

 ## Set Up

+### Redshift

     pip3 install -r ./requirements.txt
-    cp config_example.yaml config.yaml
+    cp recshift_config_example.yaml redshift_config.yaml

+### Other Databases

+- todo

 # Backlog

-## Use yaml in main

-- use yaml to read in configuration
-    - include path to files

 ## Main implementation

-## Tests for Container
+- implemented but needs to be tested

+## Create Reports

-- container should loop through all processes
+- loop through all processes and create a table of process results

-## Text Reporter

 - requires an implementaiton.  it should take a list of process results and implement a report() function that formats a text table.